severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 3, Scene 2.md

 ==120==Hold, Wart, traverse!
 Thas, thas, thas.

 **FAL.**
 ==121==Come manage me your caliver.
 So—very well, go to, very good, exceeding good.
 O, give me always a little, lean, old, chopp’d, bald shot.
-Well said, i’ faith, Wart, th’ art a good scab.
+Well said, i’faith, Wart, th’ art a good scab.
 Hold, there’s a tester for thee.

 **SHAL.**
 ==122==He is not his craft’s master, he doth not do it right.
 I remember at Mile-end Green, when I lay at Clement’s Inn—I was then Sir Dagonet in Arthur’s show—there was a little quiver fellow, and ’a would manage you his piece thus, and ’a would about and about, and come you in and come you in.
 “Rah, tah, tah,” would ’a say, “bounce,” would ’a say, and away again would ’a go, and again would ’a come.
 I shall ne’er see such a fellow.